astnai/inspirational-phrases/README.md

 3. Open `index.html` in your preferred browser.

 ## Usage
-Load the page to receive a new inspirational quote with each refresh.
+Press the button to generate a new phrase.